 Chuck Stewart’s photography provided by Fireball Entertainment Group, courtesy of Chuck Stewart Photographs of John Coltrane, Archives Center, National Museum of American History, Smithsonian Institution

-A feature from our 18th Southern Music Issue: Visions of the Blues.
+A Points South essay from our 18th Southern Music Issue: Visions of the Blues.